markuskimius/bashlib/doc/bash.md

 To avoid such error, it is a good practice to use a unique name for all references.
-In BASHLIB, all references are namedspaced with the prefix `__bashlib_` to avoid such error.
+In BASHLIB, all references are namedspaced with the prefix `__bashlib_` to reduce the chances of such error.

 ## <a name="boolean"></a>Boolean Logic

 Deviating from the common convention, BASH treats 0 as true and nonzero as false when evaluating the *return value* from a function or a program.
 This can be seen in the following code:

 ```bash
 $ $( exit 0 ) && echo true || echo false